-- 1. Alternative models of trade and industrialisation in countries undergoing transition. - 2.
-The most recent empirical results on the effects of macroeconomic stabilisation policies on key economic and
+- 1. Alternative models of trade and industrialisation in countries undergoing transition. - The most recent empirical results on the effects of macroeconomic stabilisation policies on key economic and social indicators of development in emerging markets. - 3.
+The international institutional environment affecting the economic development of countries undergoing transition. - 4.
+Alternative policies for in transition at different levels of development, with different resource endowments and initial conditions.

-Teaching/learning methods and strategies Formal lectures, seminars, individual and group presentations, guided reading and guidance on key sources of reference material.
+Formal lectures, seminars, individual and group presentations, guided reading and guidance on key sources of reference material.
 Feedback and guidance are important elements of the programme complementing an emphasis on self-study.